-61. Required reports
+66. Required Reports

-The subgrantee agrees to submit, on or before scheduled due dates, such reports as required by DCJS.
-This includes filing required reports using the On-line Grants Management System (OGMS).
-Failure to submit reports by the deadline dates may result in delay for reimbursement requests and/or cancellation of the subaward.
+The grantee agrees to submit, on or before scheduled due dates, such reports as required by DCJS.
+This includes filing required reports using the On-line Grants Management Information System (OGMS).
+Failure to submit reports by the deadline dates may result in delay for reimbursement requests and/or cancellation of the award.